|Follow PSU Baseball:||Follow @PennStateBASE|

 Nittany Lions open 2013 season at East Tennessee State on Feb.
 15

-In his first six years with the Nittany Lions, Bell has overseen a dramatic improvement in the pitching staff.
-Over the last two years, he helped David Lutz transform into a top-flight reliever, leading the team in ERA since 2009.
-Bell also helped converted outfielder Scott Kelley make a smooth transition to the mound, which eventually led to him becoming a 23rd round selection of the Kansas City Royals in the Major League Baseball Amateur Draft.
-Last season, reliever Heath Johnson was also selected in the draft after the Yankees took him in the 45th round.
+In his first eight years with the Nittany Lions, Bell has overseen a dramatic improvement in the pitching staff.
+During the 2012 season, Bell helped Joe Kurrasch become one of the Big Ten's top starting pitchers, after beginning the season as the team's primary closer.
+Kurrasch was drafted by the San Francisco Giants in the eighth round of the 2012 MLB draft, after he finished his season at Penn State with a 2.05 ERA, the lowest for a Big Ten starter.
+In 2009 and 2010, he helped David Lutz transform into a top-flight reliever, leading the team in ERA since 2009.
+Bell also helped converted outfielder Scott Kelley make a smooth transition to the mound, which eventually led to him becoming a 23rd round selection of the Kansas City Royals in the 2009 Major League Baseball Amateur Draft.
+In 2010, reliever Heath Johnson was also selected in the draft after the Yankees took him in the 45th round.

 A co-worker of Wine's at Oklahoma State, Bell served as volunteer assistant coach in charge of pitching for three seasons.
 During his time with the Cowboys, he aided in the development of seven pitchers who were taken in the Major League Baseball Amateur Draft, including a second and fourth-rounder.
 The Cowboys also won the 2004 Big 12 Conference Championship.
-Some notable pitchers he coached at Oklahoma State include current big leaguers Scott Baker (Minnesota) and Scott Richmond (Toronto).
+Some notable pitchers he coached at Oklahoma State include current big leaguer Scott Baker (Chicago) and former Toronto Blue Jay Scott Richmond.

 Prior to playing professionally, Bell pitched at Oklahoma State from 1993-95.
 While there, he participated in the 1993 College World Series and was an All-Big Eight selection in 1994 and 1995, when he led the Cowboys in ERA (3.30 and 3.10), innings pitched (128 and 145) and strikeouts (140 and 120).
 He was also a two-time All-American in 1994 and 1995, helping the team to three Big Eight Championships.
 He pitched 325.1 career innings, second-most in school history while his 31 victories are third.
 Bell's 145 innings pitched and 19 games started in 1995 are both school records.
 He also holds the school record for consecutive victories with 19, spanning from 1993-95.